Gaurav927/gaurav927.github.io/XGBoost/index.md

 ### Weighted Quantile Sketch
-This Weighted Quantile Sketch Algorithms help us to find the split points even when the data doesn't fits in the memory, this is done by parallel computing
+This Weighted Quantile Sketch Algorithms help us to find the split points even when the data doesn't fits in the memory, in such scenerio the approximate greedy algorithm fails.

 ### Sparsity Aware Split Findings